Circles360/Circles360.github.io/README.md

 #### Free Electives/General Education
 At the bottom of the flowchart, you can select from thousands of courses which do not exist on the flowchart (in other words, free electives and general education courses).
 Selecting these courses will add them to your Smart Degree Planner at the bottom of the page.

-**NOTE:** These courses are not currently linked to the flowchart or the side bar.
-This is because UNSW's handbook has many mistakes and inconsistencies which need to be manually checked for to ensure that the flowchart will behave as expected.
-Furthermore, the UNSW handbook is currently undergoing major updates for 2021 and we would not be able to guarantee the stability of every single course offered by UNSW.
-In addition to this, due to the competition's deadline, we did not have the manpower/time to check all 2000+ courses for mistakes.
+**NOTE:** These courses are not currently linked to the flowchart or side bar.
+This is because UNSW's handbook has many inconsistencies and is also currently undergoing major updates for 2021.
+Whilst we can ensure that the data on the flowchart has been manually checked and are very reliable (especially Software Engineering), we cannot guarantee the same for free electives/general education units.
+Due to both the competition's deadline and UNSW's current handbook renovations, we did not have the manpower/time to manually check all of UNSW's thousands of courses.

-You are still able to select free electives/general education units for your degree plan, however, make sure to double check the handbook as we cannot guarantee their reliability.

 #### Future Plans
 Once the 2021 updates are finalised, we plan on fully integrating free electives and general education units into the flowchart.
 This will mean that you can select from **any** one of UNSW's thousands of courses **and have their impact reflected on the flowchart**.

 ### 3. Smart Degree Planner